microsoft/pxt-arcade/docs/skillmap/adventure/adventure1.md

 - :binoculars: Look at your project in the game window and choose a path!

-You should win the adventure if you click (A) and lose the adventure if you click (B).
+You should win the adventure if you press the (A) buttonn and lose the adventure if you press the (B) button.

 💡 _You can also use the **space bar** on your keyboard instead of the (A) button and the **enter key** instead of the (B) button!_